nawabahmadreshi/documentation/recipes/branch_universal_links.md

 ### Step 2: Add in your Branch link domains

-In the domains section, add the appropriate domain tags for `bnc.lt` as well as your `white label domain` if you use one.
+In the `Domains` section, add the appropriate domain tags for `bnc.lt` as well as your `white label domain` if you use one.
 You must prefix it with `applinks:`.

+#### Non white label domains

+If you're just using `bnc.lt` for all of your Branch links, you only need to add a single domain:

+- `applinks:bnc.lt`

 #### White label domains

-##### Add in both domains
+##### Support TLS with your DNS
+**If you have a white label domain, follow [the instructions below](/recipes/branch_universal_links/ios/#advanced-support-ssltls-with-your-dns) to ensure that it is configured for Universal Links.**

 For this example, we've whitelabeled our Branch links with `link.customapp.com`, so we need to add two domains: